Back to Blog

 If you aren't measuring your net-worth and checking to see if it has moved in the right direction or not you are leaving one of the most important areas of life up to chance.
 You are drifting down the river of life with no idea if you are heading towards financial destruction over a waterfall or a wonderful retirement of wealth!

 Just the act of working out your net-worth and tracking it monthly can change your financial destiny.
-It is one of the most important first steps in Taking Control of your Finances
+It is one of the most important first steps in taking control of your finances.
+This is the content from week two of the Rebel Finance School, which is a free course that Katie and I run to help people take control of their finances!

 What goes into your spreadsheet?

-This is the bit where it gets a bit more confusing as there are lots of different thoughts on what should be included in your net-worth and what shouldn't.
+This can be a bit more confusing as there are lots of different thoughts on what should be included in your net-worth and what shouldn't.
 I am going to tell you what Katie and I do and why we do it and I am going to let you make up your own mind as to what you want to include.

 What we don't include